GSA-TTS/10x-website/pages/investments.md

 hero_banner:
   category: "Investment Portfolios"
-  title: "We tackle the hardest problems"
+  title: "10x investment themes and priorities"
-  subtitle: "10x targets the timeliest and hardest problems to solve.
-While we pursue ideas on all topics, we’ve found patterns in innovation since we started in 2015."
+  subtitle: "We tackle the hardest problems, and while we've always pursued ideas on all topics and themes in the government technology space, we've found some patterns since we started in 2015.
+We've aligned our investment portfolios based on these patterns, where we've developed expertise to deliver real impact."

 return-to-top_text: "Return to top"